Alexisbol/ada-template-website/Lucas.md

 The solution found was to introduce different t-test at different steps of the pipeline to study their p values.
 In that sense we have t-test for the evolution of the feature of the company, in order to quantify a real impact on these features.
 For the sake of simplicity afterwards we refer to associated p values as "pvd" as in p value of the difference in the evolution of the features.
 In addition we have t-test comparing both companies on the start and end windows of the event to test the significance of the start similarity and end dissimilarity mentionned previously.
 Again for the sake of simplicity we refer to associated p values as "pvs" for the start and "pve" for the end.

 These tests allow us to only discuss significant changes in the behavior of the companies, but not to assess the role of the fed rates in those changes.
 A last step towards the relevance of our results was then to introduce correlations and linear regressions to study the link between these evolutions in the features of the company and the evolution of the fed rate.
+We refer to associated p values as "pvc" as in correlation.

 ## Case studies